-I have undertaken further specialist training in couple and family therapy completing a graduate and postgraduate certificate in Couple & Family Therapy at the Institute of Family Therapy.
+I have undertaken further specialist training in couple and family therapy completing a graduate and postgraduate diploma in Systemic Couple & Family Therapy at the Institute of Family Therapy.

-I completed the Graduate and postgraduate Certificate, in couple and individual counselling and psychotherapy at Tavistock Relationships.
+I completed the Graduate and postgraduate diploma, in couple and individual counselling and psychotherapy at Tavistock Relationships.

 I am also a certified cyber therapist which means that I have undertaken postgraduate training in online therapy via the Online Therapy Institute.

 I have undertaken further specialist training in working with trauma including training as an EMDR therapist.

 Since 2002 I have worked in the NHS, the third sector and in private practice with people affected by emotional distress.
 I am experienced in working with individuals, couples, families and groups.